melentyev/mongodb-tx/README.md

 xaTx.state = "COMMITED"; // or just remove xaTx record from storage
 ```

+Take a look at the samples in [examples](https://github.com/melentyev/mongodb-tx/tree/master/examples) for examples of usage.

 ## <a name="features"></a>Features
 - Transaction data stored in DB, so recovery is ([almost always*](#note-durability)) possible.
 - Document-level locking for isolation